-The redeveloped Westfield Newmarket in Auckland, New Zealand, will house 230 specialty stores.
-Image courtesy of Scentre Group.
+The redeveloped Westfield Newmarket in Auckland, New Zealand, will house 230 speciality stores.
+Credit: Scentre Group.

-Westfield Newmarket is being redeveloped with an investment of NZ$790m ($570m).
-Image courtesy of Scentre Group.
+Westfield Newmarket was redeveloped with an investment of NZ$790m ($570m).
+Credit: Scentre Group.

-A glass airbridge is being built to connect both the buildings.
+A glass airbridge was built to connect the two buildings.
+Credit: Scentre Group.

 The main building has five floors, each with a floor area of 11,500m² (123,785ft²).
 Credit: JPRO Ltd.

-The refurbishment works began in February 2018 while the first phase was completed and opened in November 2019.
-Seven new luxury brands, including Louis Vuitton, Saint Laurent, Moncler, Balenciaga, and Mulberry, opened stores at the mall in 2021.
+The refurbishment works began in February 2018 and the shopping mall was completed and opened in November 2019.
+New luxury brands including Louis Vuitton, Saint Laurent, Moncler, Balenciaga, Golden Goose and Mulberry pened stores at the mall in 2021.

 Westfield Newmarket location

-The Westfield Newmarket shopping mall is spread across two sites at 277 and 309 Broadway, covering a total area of 4.5ha, at Broadway in the Newmarket town of Auckland.
+The Westfield Newmarket shopping mall is spread across two sites at 277 and 309 Broadway, covering a total area of 4.5 hectares (ha), at Broadway in the Newmarket town of Auckland.

-Neighbouring areas of the sites include Mortimer Pass, Broadway, Clovernook, Gillies, and Morrow Street.
+Neighbouring areas include Mortimer Pass, Broadway, Clovernook, Gillies and Morrow Street.

-The site is located approximately 4km from the Auckland CBD, a major retail district.
+The site is located approximately 4km from the Auckland Central Business District, a major retail area.

 Westfield Newmarket shopping centre design details